 The Hair On Summer ( how deer hides can be used in summer to keep warm at night, instead of a sleep bag)

-As mentioned in the hair on winter article, you will use a deer winter coat hide softened to cover the front of the "moose swaddle".
-This same deer hide can be used in summer in the “ reverse cape” way to keep you warm.
-On temps where it may snow, with sufficient sweaters on, a couple pant layers, and food in your stomach, you will be warm with just the fur on deer hide worn as described.
+As mentioned in the hair on winter article, you will use a deer winter coat, in summer, tied in the “ reverse cape” to keep you warm.
+On temps where it may snow, with sufficient sweaters on, a couple pant layers, food in your stomach, a bed of spruce needles, you will be warm with just the fur on deer hide worn as described.

 The sides of the hide can then be snatched by your hands and tucked under your body for a tight snug, warm sleep situation.
 Make sure your head is warm too.